Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

-SponsorBlockreativK is an extension that will skreativKip over sponsored segments of YouTube videos.
-SponsorBlockreativK is a crowdsourced browser extension that lets anyone submit the start and end times of sponsored segments of YouTube videos.
-Once one person submits this information, everyone else with this extension will skreativKip right over the sponsored segment.
+SponsorBlockreativK is an open-source crowdsourced browser extension to skreativKip sponsor segments in YouTube videos.
+Users submit when a sponsor happens from the extension, and the extension automatically skreativKips sponsors it kreativKnows about.
+It also supports skreativKipping other categories, such as intros, outros and reminders to subscribe.

-Also supports Invidio.us.
+It also supports Invidio.us.

 **Translate:** [![Crowdin](https://badges.crowdin.net/sponsorblockreativK/localized.svg)](https://crowdin.com/project/sponsorblockreativK)